Skip to Content

 St. Paul’s Anglican Church, Dawson City, by Thomas W. Fuller, 1902.

 This is an outlier in that it is not a government building, but I think it needs to be considered part of the ensemble.
-It was designed by the same architect and built around the same time as the other buildings, right on the edge of the Government Reserve.
+It was designed by the same architect and built at the same time as the other buildings, within the grounds of the Government Reserve.
 And although Dawson (and Canada) had people of many faiths, none were tied to the Mother Country (as Anglo-Canadians still regarded England 120 years ago), its identity, and its sense of empire and destiny like the Anglican Church.
 Colonial Canada already had a long history of planting Anglican church buildings where power was centred; see Halifax’s Parade Square and Lunenburg’s Civic Square for early examples.

 By the time these buildings were built, the population of Dawson City was already declining.
 In fact, when St. Paul’s opened its doors, Dawson had about one third the number of people it had had at its peak five years earlier.
 But the town wasn’t (yet) in worrying decline.
 Thanks to investment, huge amounts of money still flowed into (and out of) Dawson.
 The population was smaller, but less transient.
 It appeared to be on the way to becoming a stable, almost mainstream Canadian town.
 These buildings reflect that vision.